Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

 1.  **Modularize:** Do not bloat `canvasController.js`.
 Create new modules:
     *   `layerViewController.js`: Manages the Layer View panel, its state, and events.
     *   `editModeController.js`: Manages the edit toolbar and canvas interactions specific to editing a mask.
-It would be activated by `canvasController`.
+It is invoked from `canvasController.js`.
-    *   `stateManager.js` will become even more critical for managing the `currentImageState`.
+    *   `stateManager.js` already holds global state; extend it with helpers for the `currentImageState` object.

 2.  **Performance:**
     *   **Canvas:** When editing a mask, use an offscreen canvas.
 Draw the original mask onto it, perform all edits (brush, eraser) on this offscreen canvas, and only when "Save Edit" is clicked, re-encode the result to RLE and update the `ImageState`.
 This prevents costly re-rendering of all layers on every mouse move.